kicaj29/aws/S3/readme.md

 * **Lock the policy for future edits (can no longer be changed)**
   * For example: I want upload and object to s3 and make sure then no one will ever be able to delete this file (even admins cannot delete it)
 * Helpful for compliance and data retention

-# S3 Encryption

-* No encryption
-* Server-side encryption (server encrypts the file after receiving it)
-* Client-side encryption (user encrypts the file before uploading it)

 # Shared responsibility model for S3